PaulLerner/PaulLerner.github.io/_pages/about.md

 on Parkinson's Disease detection based on handwriting.
 See [my resume](/files/CV.pdf) for further details.

-I'm broadly interested in Natural Language Processing and Information Retrieval, as well as Machine Learning when applied to these domains.
+I'm broadly interested in Natural Language Processing and Information Retrieval, as well as Machine Learning when applied to these fields.
 During my PhD, I've focused on:
 - data collection and annotation / evaluation of Question Answering systems
 - multimodal fusion, representation, and retrieval / how do modalities interact